Shannon Johnson (murderer)

 Shannon M. Johnson (November 18, 1983 – April 20, 2012) was an American convicted murderer and rapist who was executed for the 2006 murder of 25-year-old Cameron Hamlin in Wilmington, Delaware.
-Johnson was executed by lethal injection at the James T. Vaughn Correctional Center on April 20, 2012.
-Capital punishment was declared unconstitutional in Delaware on August 2, 2016, officially making Johnson the last person to be executed by the state of Delaware.
+Johnson refused to appeal the verdict, and was executed by lethal injection at the James T. Vaughn Correctional Center on April 20, 2012.
+Delaware's capital punishment statute was declared unconstitutional on August 2, 2016.
+The state formally abolished capital punishment in 2024, making Johnson the last person to be executed by the state of Delaware.

 Prior criminal history

 Johnson's criminal record consisted of 57 arrests on 145 misdemeanor charges and 33 felony offenses since 2001.
-On December 19, 2002, Johnson raped a pregnant woman.
+On December 19, 2002, Johnson raped a pregnant 18-year-old woman.
 He pleaded guilty to fourth degree rape for that crime.
-This prior violent felony conviction would make Hamlin's murder a capital offense.
-Johnson was also suspected in the shooting of his stepfather.
+This prior violent felony conviction made Hamlin's murder a capital offense.
+Johnson was also suspected of shooting his stepfather.

 Crimes

 On September 24, 2006, Johnson went to the home of his ex-girlfriend, Lakeisha Truitt, in Wilmington, Delaware.
 The relationship between the two had ended due to Johnson abusing Truitt, but the pair had a son together.
-Johnson had hoped to reconcile with Truitt and had gone round to see her, but instead he came across Truitt and 25-year-old Cameron Hamlin, who was Truitt's new boyfriend and had been staying at Truitt's home.
+Johnson had hoped to reconcile with Truitt and had gone to see her, but instead he came across Truitt and 25-year-old Cameron Hamlin, who was Truitt's new boyfriend and had been staying at Truitt's home.
 He spotted Hamlin and Truitt sitting in front of her home in a car.
 Johnson pulled out a gun and began firing into the car, fatally wounding Hamlin.
 He then fled the scene.
 Truitt was not injured in the shooting and ran to her grandmother's house where she called the police.
 Due to concern for her safety, she was advised not to return home until Johnson was caught.

 However, on November 10, 2006, she decided to return home and retrieve some clothes for her son.
 Johnson had evaded detection, but had been stalking Truitt.
 As Truitt sat in her car, he ran towards her and fired at her with a gun.
 He managed to hit Truitt, but stopped and fled when his gun jammed.
 Truitt was injured in the shooting but survived.